Government Agencies: Franchise

 - of those outlets whose data were used in arriving at the representation, the number and percent that actually attained or surpassed the stated results; and

 - characteristics of the included outlets that may differ materially from those of the outlet that may be offered to the prospective franchisee.

 The franchisor must also state in Item 19 that written substantiation for the FPR will be made available to the prospective franchisee upon reasonable request.

 The sale of an existing franchised business or company location to a prospective franchisee is an exception to this rule.
 As in the sale of any business, the seller can and should disclose actual historical income and expenses of the specific business being sold.

 Before the FTC issued its revised franchise rule in 2007, probably fewer than one-third of all franchisors made FPRs.
 At that time, FPRs were called “earnings claims”.
 Franchisors were fearful of making misleading representations.
 Today, it appears that more than half of all franchisors make FPRs in Item 19, as noted by Franchise Times and others.

 On October 1, 2015, the Franchise and Business Opportunity Project Group of the North American Securities Administrators Association (NASAA) issued a request for comments regarding a proposed NASAA commentary on FPRs.
-The objective of the proposed commentary is to clarify how franchisors should make an FPR in their disclosure documents.
-I plan to report on the final NASAA commentary when it is issued.
+The objective of the proposed commentary was to clarify how franchisors should make an FPR in their disclosure documents.